-While betting on horse racing has never been more popular there are sometimes allegations around bets and suspicious betting patterns, which ultimately raise questions about whether certain races are fixed.
+While betting on horse racing has never been more popular, allegations of suspicious betting patterns and bets occasionally arise, which ultimately raise questions about whether certain races are fixed.

 In any sport and indeed most walks of life, there will always be unscrupulous people and cheats.
-However, it’s safe to say that regulations are in place by racings governing bodies, to make sure that cheating does not happen and more so if it does, that these people are dealt with swiftly and severely.
+However, it’s safe to say that regulations are in place by racing’s governing bodies to ensure that cheating does not occur and, if it does, that those responsible are dealt with swiftly and severely.

 Find out more about race fixing today: